Jordan-Glass/shuttle/README.md

 ## Installation

 I've created this theme entirely for use on my own blog.
+I will make changes exclusively for my own needs, which may not be the same as yours.

-I provide no guarantees it will work for you, nor any support if it doesn't.
+I provide no guarantees this theme will work for you, nor any support if it doesn't.
+This is broadly what the [MIT license](./LICENSE) declares, and you should ensure you are comfortable with its terms before you use this theme.

 If you would like to play around with this theme, the installation instructions on the [Apollo repository](https://github.com/not-matthias/apollo) upstream might help.